microsoft/pxt-adafruit/olddocs/js/lessons/typing-game/challenges.md

 **Challenge 3**

-Give Micro a nickname and display it on the micro:bit!
+Give Micro a nickname and display it on the @boardname@!